Yahoo-Mike/recovery_device_lenovo_X605F/README.md

 # TWRP device tree for Lenovo Smart Tab M10 wifi (TB-X605F)

 ## Release info
-This is still in development.
-It is currently pre-alpha.
+This is an unoffical build.
+It is does not unencrypt /data.
 Install at your own risk.

-This is an unofficial build.
-Build with TWRP for Android 8.1.
+Build with TWRP for Android 9.0.

 ### About Device